-Contemporary Czech costume jewelry in Portugal
+Contemporary Czech costume jewelry in Athens

 The Handmade Dreams exhibition continues its foreign journey.
-Last country where the exhibition will be visible this year is Portugal.

 The Handmade Dreams exhibition presents the current tendencies in Czech costume jewelry production by means of a selection of items undertaken by the curator Petr Nový (the Museum of Glass and Costume Jewellery in Jablonec nad Nisou) ranging from the inspiration provided by traditional patterns through to contemporary trends and onto a vision of the future represented by a selection of the winning works from the Master of Crystal design competition.
 Czech jewelry brands working with costume jewellery semi-products have also been included among the exhibits.